Objectives & Outcomes

 The Program Educational Objectives define future roles for which we are preparing our graduates.
-The program educational objectives for the graduates of the Bachelor of Science in Chemical Engineering at Texas Tech University are:
+The program educational objectives for the graduates of the Chemical Engineering BS program at Texas Tech University are:

 - Graduates will be successful in chemical engineering-related careers and other diverse career paths.